-Building on existing research, the American Medical Association, in collaboration with Manatt Health, developed a "Return on Health" framework to articulate the value of digitally enabled care that accounts for ways in which a wide range of telehealth (also referred to as virtual care) programs can increase the overall health and generate positive impact for patients, clinicians, payors and society.
+Building on existing research, the American Medical Association, in collaboration with Manatt Health, developed a "Return on Health" framework to articulate the value of digitally enabled care that accounts for ways in which a wide range of virtual care (telehealth) programs can increase the overall health and generate positive impact for patients, clinicians, payors and society.

 The goal of this work is threefold: